UMass FAQ For Freshmen & Transfers

 Bring laundry detergent (either actual detergent or tide pods).
 Fabric softener and dryer sheets are optional.

-There are laundry rooms in each residential area – with both washers and dryers.
+There are laundry rooms in each residential area - with both washers and dryers.
+You can use the mobile app SpeedQueen and input your residence hall to see which machines are available/in-use and how much time they have left.

 Cost?